-Hungary as a part of the European Union has implemented and follows EU directives and regulations.
+Hungary as a member of the European Union has implemented and follows EU directives and regulations.
 This report focuses on specific requirements for food and agricultural product imports into Hungary, but it should be read in conjunction with the EU Food and Agricultural Import Regulations and Standards (FAIRS) report produced by the U.S. Mission to the EU in Brussels, Belgium.
 Alternatively, the FAS GAIN Report Database is also available.

-Hungary maintains an open economy, and its high-quality infrastructure and central location are features that make it an attractive destination for investments and exports.
+Hungary maintains an open economy, and its high-quality infrastructure and central location are features that make it an attractive destination for investment and exports.
 Hungary's strategic location in Europe and easy access to both EU and non-EU markets have led global companies to locate distribution facilities in the country.
 Improvements in technological readiness and financial markets also provide positive business incentives.
-Fiscal loosening, credit programs, tax relief, cuts in VATs, corporate income taxes, and social security contributions intensify the market and trade, and help profitability.
+Fiscal loosening, credit programs, tax relief, cuts in VATs, corporate income taxes, and social security contributions intensify market opportunities and help profitability.
 A broad range of consumers are open to American foodstuffs.
-An increasing number of buyers are seeking quality products or gourmet specialties from the United States, helped in part by stories, traditions (such as barbecue), and positive feelings for America.
+An increasing number of buyers are seeking quality products or gourmet specialties from the United States, helped in part by stories, traditions, and positive feelings for America.